act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 11

-This paragraph holds the visual reference word "circle" but in this case it is no instruction, so it passes.
-Note that this example is not inapplicable because, despite the fact that the text is not visible, it is included in the accessibility tree.
+This paragraph includes the [visual reference word][] "circle" but in this case it is no instruction, thus matching the (**no indication**) condition.
+Note that this example is applicable because, despite the fact that the text is not visible, it is included in the accessibility tree.

 ```html
 <p style="position:absolute; top:-9999em">